-Many consumers who can’t get a credit card—or who can only qualify for a credit card with a high interest rate—turn to prepaid cards to make purchases and pay bills.
+Many consumers who can't get a credit card—or who can only qualify for a credit card with a high interest rate—turn to prepaid cards to make purchases and pay for services.
 But prepaid cards come with some significant downsides.
-These cards tend to have high fees, and most cards don’t protect you if you lose the card or if you need to dispute an item or service you bought with it.
+These cards tend to have high fees, and most cards don't protect you if you lose the card or if you need to dispute an item or service you bought with it.

 In 2016, the Consumer Financial Protection Bureau (CFPB) finalized its Prepaid Card Rule, which requires certain upfront disclosures for prepaid cards, limits the harm from lost or stolen prepaid cards, and generally makes prepaid cards a safer product for consumers.
 The rule was scheduled to go into effect in 2017, but the CFPB postponed it until April 2018.
 Then, on January 25, 2018, the CFPB announced it was delaying the rule's effective date yet again—until April 1, 2019.

 A prepaid card is an alternative to using cash or a credit card.

 How prepaid cards work.
 A consumer loads funds to a prepaid card with direct deposit, checks, or cash, and then withdraws money from ATMs or makes purchases at retail outlets using the card.

 Prepaid cards are costly.
 Prepaid cards often charge monthly fees, activation fees, fees to get cash, fees for customer service, reloading fees, bill payment fees, ATM withdrawal fees, overdraft fees, and more.